Who are these newbies embracing the evolving world of RVing? - RV Travel

-It’s no secret that RVs are flying off dealers lots and manufacturers are hard-pressed to keep up with demand.
+It’s no secret that RVs are flying off dealers’ lots and manufacturers are hard-pressed to keep up with demand.
 This also means that more people are taking to the road in RVs.
 In this article in the Las Vegas Sun, Tom Gorman interviews RVers of all sorts that have done just that, and why they do it.

 The recreational vehicle industry is flourishing, thanks to folks like Tom Adams, a retired Air Force pilot flying for Southwest Airlines out of Las Vegas, and Elizabeth Fuentes, a construction project coordinator for the city of Henderson.
 Their contrasting styles are emblematic of the evolving world of RVing.